 From the above description, we can see that we can influence Menstruation, quality of Menstrual blood, the experience we have during Menstruation, and our reproductive health in many ways according to Ayurveda.
 Specifically 3 things are in our control:

-1. Having a clear, period pain free and easy period :
+1. Having a clear, pain-free and easy period :

-We can affect the experience we have during our periods (less cramping, free flow of menstrual blood, timing of periods and regularity of periods, painfree periods and quality of blood) by controlling Vata dosha , specifically Apana Vayu in the body
+We can affect the experience we have during our periods (less cramping, free flow of menstrual blood, timing of periods and regularity of periods, zero period pain and quality of blood) by controlling Vata dosha , specifically Apana Vayu in the body

 2. Developing good quality Artava from good quality Rasa dhatu: